 A club was formed here, and after 6 months the club disbanded due to infighting.
-The lakes were left alone to die, away at the back of the estate, and that was the end of that!!
+The lakes were left alone to die, away at the back of the estate, and that, as they say, was the end of that!!

 From what I gather, the new owners of the estate had cornered Danny one day he was in, and offered him the job of sorting out the lakes and turning them into a usable amenity for the hotel.
 Dan accepted, and has worked tirelessly ever since to bring the lakes to the pristine condition we now see them in.

 I arrive down on a scouting mission, get directions to water (I had no idea where the lakes were, Mount Juliet was a 1500 acre estate when I worked here, I never came close to seeing half of it!)
 Directions included one sentance I never heard before – “take the 7th left”, fair enough.